 Our Mission Statement: To advance our tradition of preparing excellent physicians and leaders in health care, we embrace a spirit of inquiry and innovation in education and research.

-Founded more than 150 years ago, the Queen’s School of Medicine provides a hands‑on MD program in 1 of Canada’s premier centres for medical research and physical training with a rich array of postgraduate programs that emphasize the fundamentals of clinical medicine in the context of ongoing change, innovation and discovery.
+Founded more than 150 years ago, the Queen’s School of Medicine provides a hands‑on MD program in one of Canada’s premier centres for medical research and physical training with a rich array of postgraduate programs that emphasize the fundamentals of clinical medicine in the context of ongoing change, innovation and discovery.

 Our graduates and our faculty are leaders in Canadian medicine and their footprints can be seen across Canada and around the world.
-Kingston and southeastern Ontario community members and public institutions are our most supportive partners in helping our students to excel in their development and contributions as emerging health care professionals.
+Kingston and Southeastern Ontario community members and public institutions are our most supportive partners in helping our students excel in their development and contributions as emerging health care professionals.

 Our School of Medicine’s Undergraduate Program